Men's Curl Club

 Letting hair dry naturally without a hair dryer.
 It is simple, but touching hair too much while it dries can create frizz.

-A next-day routine that uses water and sometimes a small amount of product to bring curls back without washing again.
+A day-two adjustment that uses water and sometimes a small amount of Shape or Hold to bring curls back without restarting The Routine.

 Detangling